 Daylight Saving Time (DST) is often misspelled “Daylight Savings”, with an “s” at the end.
 Other common variations are “Summer Time”and “Daylight-Saving Time”.

 Setting our clocks one hour forward in the spring is often referred to as “Daylight Savings Time” even though “Daylight Saving Time” is the correct spelling.

 “Daylight Savings Time”

-Nonetheless, “daylight savings time” is still commonly used, especially in countries such as Australia, Canada and the United States.
-It is likely that the incorrect term “savings” entered the popular vocabulary because it is so often used in everyday contexts, such as “savings account”.
+“Daylight Savings Time” is very commonly used, especially in Australia, Canada and the United States.
+It's likely that the incorrect term “savings” entered is popular vocabulary because it's so often used in everyday contexts, like “savings account”.

 At the beginning of the DST period in the spring clocks are moved forward, usually by one hour.
 When DST ends in fall (autumn), clocks are turned back again.
 DST does not add daylight but it gives more usable hours of daylight.
 In that sense, DST “saves” daylight, especially during the winter months when the days get colder and darker.
 Standard time refers to time without DST.

 Another term that is commonly used to refer to DST, particularly in places such as the United Kingdom, is “Summer Time”.
 British Summer Time (BST) is the period in which DST is observed in the United Kingdom.
 The term “winter time” is used for standard time, or time without DST.
 The term “summer time” is used in various bills and Acts about DST in the United Kingdom.
 This includes the Summer Time Act of 1916, the Summer Time Act of 1925, and the Summer Time Act of 1972.